 This young artist from New Zealand is hitting some real throwback Roy Orbison vibes on his latest full-length record, Make Way For Love.
-It’s not all nostalgia, though, as the fuzzy production on standout single What’s Chasing You pulls it right back into 2018, pedal-steel and all.
-Williams might defy genre – a little bit country, a little bit indie, a little bit americana, a little bit garage – but it’s songs like this that feel so good it doesn’t matter what category it falls into.
+It’s not all nostalgia, though, as the fuzzy production on standout single, What’s Chasing You, pulls it right back into 2018, pedal-steel and all.
+Williams might defy genre — a little bit country, a little bit indie, a little bit Americana, a little bit garage — but it’s songs like this that feel so good the category doesn’t matter.

-This Algerian sextet has a debut album of Tuareg desert rock and if you dig the likes of Tinariwen and Bombino you will love this record.
-Formed in 2006 the group all grew up near each other in Tamanrasset, Southern Algeria, in a Tuareg community of Northern Malian descent.
-The name “Imarhan” in the language of the Kel Tamashek people means ‘the ones I care about’.
-There is care in every track on this recording; care, feeling and groove.
-Fun Fact: Eyadou Ag Leche of Tinariwen is a cousin of frontman Sadam, and guided their evolution and produced and co-wrote several songs on this album.
+This Algerian sextet has a debut album of Tuareg desert rock.
+If you dig the likes of Tinariwen and Bombino, you will love this record.
+Formed in 2006, the members of the group all grew up near each other in Tamanrasset, southern Algeria, in a Tuareg community of northern Malian descent.
+The name, Imarhan, in the language of the Kel Tamashek people, means ‘the ones I care about’.
+There is care in every track on this recording: care, feeling and groove.
+Fun fact: Eyadou Ag Leche of Tinariwen is a cousin of front-man Sadam, guided their evolution and produced and co-wrote several songs on this album.

 Is one auto-didactic if they are already playing professionally before they start taking lessons?
 Such is the case with German DJ, producer and drummer Benny Greb, who took his first lesson at 13, but actually began tinkering around on the kit at six years of age.
 And so it goes that this gifted — dare one say rhythmical prodigy — serves up food for the soul on his latest offering Grebfruit 2.
 “Mrs. Thomas” is probably the most cheeky music lesson you’ll get all year!